[Equest-users] Hot Water Usage Percent

 > temperatures of SHW equipment is 120 F and the mixed fixture outlet

-> hot water through a heat exchanger.
-Baseline case uses gas-fired water
+> service hot water through a heat exchanger.
+Baseline case uses

-> different?
-Additionally, How can we adjust Baseline service water storage
+> baseline case are different?
+Additionally, How can we adjust Baseline

 > Thank you for helping,